 It is when you DON’T make them feel like a faceless speck from the masses – they start valuing you.

 It is when you make them feel understood – the chemistry of liking strikes.

 So it all boils down to understanding your reader.
 Inside out.

-When you synthesize your audience’s thoughts that they find difficult to express, you’re attracting your audience.
+When you synthesize your audience’s thoughts that they find difficult to express, you’re winning them.

 When your audience

 - Doesn’t force/coax/pressurize/ your readers